SideScrollUI/SideScroll/Docs/UserGuide.md

 SideScroll automatically displays all entries in a recursive Parent->Child->Sub-Child...and will keep going until it hits the edge of your screen or an object that can't be expanded.
 Because of this, entries can easily get to be 10-20 levels deep.
 SideScroll does include some autoscrolling capability, but it really shines with a widescreen monitor.
 It's much easier to use when everything is visible at once.

 ![Widescreen](/../Images/Screenshots/widescreen.png)

+## Theming
+- You can switch between Light & Dark mode in the Settings, as well as define your own custom theem
+- Themes can be shared as json by clicking the export & import buttons